henryhobhouse/CV/README.md

 # Henry Hobhouse

-I am a lesser known blend of [logic (<-oxymorinic right?->) creative] mixed with stratedgy.
-I love learning, I am obessive over the details.
+I am a lesser known blend of [logic (<-oxymoronic right?->) creative] mixed with strategy.
+I love learning, I am obsessive over the details.
 I enjoy problem solving.
 I have a habit of creating said problems through life challenges.
 Within Technology these include founding two ecommerce businesses.
 One sold to a FTSE 250 company.
-Outside of technology these include competing in IronMan triathalons and building my own house.
+Outside of technology these include competing in IronMan triathlons and building my own house.

 I am currently a junior full-stack developer and product manager using my skills in data analysis, problem solving, communication and ability to work in, and help focus, a team.
-I aquired these skills through being a successful ecommerce entrepreneur, failed ecommerce entrepreneur, technology consultant and Makers Academy alumna.
+I acquired these skills through being a successful ecommerce entrepreneur, failed ecommerce entrepreneur, technology consultant and Makers Academy alumnus.

 **Tech Skills** : Ruby, JavaScript, HTML, CSS, Sinatra, Node.js, jQuery, PostgreSQL